BLUEBERRYP1LL/blueberryp1ll.github.io/_posts/2025-08-06-HTB-Forest-writeup.md

 INFO: Compressing output into 20250806082113_bloodhound.zip
 ```

-and upload the data to Bloodhound, quering for shortest path to Domain Admins we see the following
+and upload the data to Bloodhound, quering for shortest path to Domain Admins we see the following:

 <img width="2709" height="1295" alt="2025-08-06 142327" src="https://github.com/user-attachments/assets/3a90ab2d-feee-4641-8304-0417f80081a7" />

-## Exploitation Chain
+### Exploitation Chain

  1. Since we are in the Account Operators group, we have GenericAll privilege over EXCHANGE WINDOWS PERMISSIONS, we will add ourselves to that group.

- 2. From EXCHANGE WINDOWS PERMISSIONS, we have permission to modify the DACL (Discretionary Access Control List) on the HTB.LOCAL domain.
+ 2. From EXCHANGE WINDOWS PERMISSIONS, we have permission to modify the DACL (Discretionary Access Control List) on the HTB.LOCAL domain, granting us full control.

  3. From here, we can perform a DC Sync attack.